MS67 Coin Grade: Do You Need It in Your Portfolio?

 MS69

-Virtually flawless, only microscopic imperfections, usually reserved for modern coins.
+Virtually flawless, only microscopic imperfections, usually reserved for modern pieces.

 Mirror-like finish, impeccable detail.

-Disclaimer: There are also other types of coin gradings.
-To find them, we recommend you to visit the PCGS Grading website where you can find everything about each type of coin, e.g., MS 65 grade, MS 69 meaning, etc.
+Disclaimer: There are also other types of grading.
+To find them, we recommend you to visit the PCGS Grading website where you can find everything about each type, e.g., MS 65 grade, MS 69 meaning, etc.

-Each grade differs, but MS67 is a coin that offers collectors the best of both worlds—stunning beauty and high value.
-Any coin may have such a grade, including silver half dollars, but not any will become yours, unfortunately
+Each grade differs, but MS67 is a one that offers collectors the best of both worlds—stunning beauty and high value.
+Any specimen may have such a grade, including silver half dollars, but not any will become yours, unfortunately.

 coin icon